MEDSL/2022-elections-official/README.md

 *Notes:*
 * Per the Nevada Secretary of State, "`*` in the Votes column indicates low turnout and is hidden to protect voter privacy."
 We retain these suppressed rows.
-* Nevada uses the notation notation `NPP` to mean "No Political Party".
+* Nevada uses the notation `NPP` to mean "No Political Party".
 Of the 3 candidates listed under this label, 2 are described elsewhere as independents, and 1 as the "nonpartisan option".
 * JANICE M RIDONDO and KATHLEEN V ANCHO both ran for 2 offices.

 ### New Hampshire